dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 An ICRC-7 ledger implementation does not need to keep track of expired approvals in its memory.
 This is important to help constrain unlimited growth of ledger memory over time.
 All historic approvals are contained in the block history the ledger creates.

-Collection-level approvals can be successfully created independently of currently owning tokens of the collection at approval time.
+Collection-level approvals can be successfully created independently of currently owning tokens of the collection at approval time. // FIX if we want to allow DoS mitigations here, this needs to be relaxed

 The `created_at_time` parameter indicates the time (as nanoseconds since the UNIX epoch in the UTC timezone) at which the client constructed the transaction.
 The ledger SHOULD reject transactions that have the `created_at_time` argument too far in the past or the future, returning `variant { TooOld }` and `variant { CreatedInFuture = record { ledger_time = ... } }` errors correspondingly.